 Apart from the normal physical differences, once a pet dog is de-sexed, there is not much in the way of definitive differences between the sexes.
 Most people either like or prefer one over the other and if they are de-sexed early enough, they really don’t exhibit a lot of difference.
 It is more in the personality of the dog itself that makes the individuality of the dog different from another.
 Generally the male will grow bigger than the female.

-We desex all of our pups as policy so 8 weeks before they go can off to their homes, will take the worry out of having to do this further down the line.
 The pup’s personality will still develop as normal and will still mature to its potential in height and weight.
 There won’t be any hormonal surges that can change the pup’s temperament or its focus on your family as a pet.
 When they are desexed before maturity, they don’t know what they are due to none of the hormones that define male and female behaviour develop.

 Oodles are active especially when they are young and enjoy walks and runs out from the home environment.
 General obedience is a good thing for all dogs, so make sure that your oodle learns come commands so you are not chasing it all over town when it is let off for a stretch.